zuplo/docs/docs/articles/custom-domains.md

 ### CAA Record Error

-Your DNS has been configured with CAA records that do not authorize Google Trust Services to issue certificates for your domain.
+Your DNS has been configured with CAA records that don't authorize Google Trust Services to issue certificates for your domain.
 To resolve add the following DNS
 records: